• Skip to primary navigation

 ✔️ Why you'll love this recipe!

-• Leftover roast chicken recipe - you might also like my leftover chicken tacos too!
+3. Turn your leftover chicken into a tasty meal while reducing food waste. you might also like my leftover chicken tacos recipe too!

 🛒 Ingredients